kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

       - @release-team-enhancements
   - Create all the Fields (columns) for the board
     > Note: This is currently a manual process and  <https://github.com/orgs/community/discussions/41133> filed to help automate the process.
+    > Note: Since `v1.30` an exceptions process for the Release Doc team is enfoced.
+The previous PR Ready for Review deadline has been replaced with a Docs Freeze phase.
+Make sure to add `At Risk for Docs Freeze` and `Tracked for Docs Freeze` to the options in `status` column.
+Moreover add `docs` to the options in `type` column.
     - Until this can be automated; manually create fields with the same `Field Name`, `Field type`, and `Option` values from the previous release's project board.
   - Create all the Views for the board
     > Note: This is also currently a manual process until GitHub GraphQL APIs allow for manipulating Views